T-Rep: Representation Learning for Time Series using Time-Embeddings

 In practice, we choose a short prediction range $\Delta_{max} \leq 20$, as the focus is not to build representations tailored to forecasting but rather `context-aware' representations.
 This context-awareness is enforced by making predictions backwards as well as forwards, encouraging representations to contain information about their surroundings, making them robust to missing timesteps.
 Longer prediction horizons would push representations to contain more predictive features than spatial features, biasing the model away from use-cases around classification, clustering and other `comparative' or instance-level downstream tasks.

 A key objective of this pretext task is to build resilience to missing data.
 This is done by (1) learning information-dense time-embeddings, which are available even when data is missing, and (2) by learning context-aware representations, which can predict missing timesteps in their close vicinity.
-We demonstrate T-Rep's abilities under this regime in section \ref{md_robustness}.